 Measuring the Performance of Your Follow-Up Campaigns

-If your open rates are high but replies are low, the problem is your body copy or CTA.
-If open rates are low, the issue is your subject line or deliverability.
+If open rates are high but replies are low, the problem is your body copy or call to action.
+If open rates are low, it’s your subject line or deliverability.

 For broader KPI tracking across your prospecting efforts, our guide on sales KPIs for B2B prospecting covers how to structure your measurement framework.